| Categories: | credativ® Inside PostgreSQL® |

 ]

 PostgreSQL 18 experimentally supports OAuth2 authentication.
-However, PostgreSQL does not include its own validator library.
-In the official documentation, it states:
+However, PostgreSQL does not provide its own validator library.
+The official documentation states:

-The PostgreSQL distribution does not include any libraries for
+The PostgreSQL distribution does not include libraries for validating OAuth2 tokens.
+Users must provide their own solution or compile one themselves.

 PostgreSQL